Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Introduction

 Consider the large-scale system of linear equations

 where $A\in\mathbb{R}^{m\times n}$ and $b\in\mathbb{R}^m$.
-The problem of solving a linear system \eqref{main-prob} arises in many fields of science and engineering, such as optimal control \cite{Pat17}, machine learning \cite{Cha08}, signal processing \cite{Byr04}, and partial differential equations \cite{Ols14}.
-Throughout this paper, we assume that this linear system is consistent and use $x^*$ to denote a certain solution of \eqref{main-prob}.
+The problem of solving the linear system \eqref{main-prob} arises in various fields of science and engineering, such as optimal control \cite{Pat17}, machine learning \cite{Cha08}, signal processing \cite{Byr04}, and partial differential equations \cite{Ols14}.
+Throughout this paper, we assume that this linear system is consistent and refer to a certain solution of \eqref{main-prob} as $x^*$.

 Let $a_1^\top,a_2^\top,\ldots,a_m^\top$ denote the rows of $A$ and let $b=(b_1,\ldots,b_m)^\top$.
 Then \eqref{main-prob} can be rewritten as the following \emph{feasibility problem}